Learn something new every day

 Power lifting is a competitive sport which involves lifting large amounts of weight in three different activities.
-Power lifting involves the squat, the bench press, and the deadlift.
+The sport involves the squat, the bench press, and the deadlift.
 Unlike Olympic weightlifting, power lifting focuses primarily on the amount of weight that can be directly lifted, with little focus on precision or technique.
-The genesis of power lifting as a sport can be traced to the early 20th century, when it was primarily practised in New York City.
-Born of the earlier exhibitions of strongmanism, the new generation of power lifters focused on lifting the most weight they possibly could, and demonstrated their prowess in various positions.
+The genesis of the sport can be traced to the early 20th century, when it was primarily practiced in New York City.
+Born of the earlier exhibitions of strongmanism, the new generation of lifters focused on lifting the most weight they possibly could, and demonstrated their prowess in various positions.

 In the squat, one of the events involved in power lifting, competitors lift large amounts of weight primarily with the glutes and quadriceps.
 Safety in the squat is crucial, since serious injuries to the back can occur with large amounts of weight if care isn't taken with one's technique.
 Many believe that the squat should not go any lower than the point at which the thighs form a straight line parallel to the floor, while some argue that the thighs may go lower if necessary, so long as the knees do not go much further forward than the toes.

-The deadlift is the last event performed during a power lifting competition and works an enormous range of muscles, especially the glutes, quadriceps, and hamstrings, and the entire back area.
-During the deadlift portion of a power lifting competition, a bar loaded with weight is placed on the ground.
+The deadlift is the last event performed during a competition and works an enormous range of muscles, especially the glutes, quadriceps, and hamstrings, and the entire back area.
+During the deadlift portion of the competition, a bar loaded with weight is placed on the ground.
 The lifter then squats down to get a firm grip on the bar and lifts until the entire body is straight.
 The bar is then held until the signal to return it to the ground is given, at which point the lifter returns it to the floor in a carefully controlled manner.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!